jwittenbach/muscle-viz/paper.md

 ##Results:
 Give use cases, convince the audience that distributions are simple to appreciate.

+Jeremy, you can add your cases here.
+We want cases that broadly represent neurology and clear weakness differential diagnoses.
+Also I would like a mix of pediatric and adult conditions, if possible.

 ##Discussion:
 Here we present free, open-source software for visualizing muscle weakness distribution.